 Visit During Term Time

 Peppa Pig World can get very busy and crowded during peak times of the year and during school holidays.
-As Peppa Pig World age range is aimed primarily at pre school age and younger children, the best time to visit Peppa Pig World is definitely during term time to take advantage of less crowds.
+As Peppa Pig World age range is aimed primarily at pre school age and younger children, the best time to visit Peppa Pig World is definitely during term time.

 A visit mid-week is often quieter than a Monday or a Friday as families may often tag visits onto longer weekends or short breaks.